 I take a quick look around to see if anyone else is doing what I’m doing.
 There’s an older guy in the corner with a newspaper and a chocolate croissant left untouched, but I doubt he can hear much besides his nasal breath and ruffling papers.
 There’s a woman at the table next to him with black and gold rimmed glasses and a cat necklace (she’s a regular too but we’ve never acknowledged it), and I know she’s preoccupied with what is supposedly a novel about the fourth dimension.
 And really that’s it, just us, except for the old barista teaching the new barista how to make a latte and I hope they’re not listening in on this because she needs focus!

-I do like David and he says all of this in a very endearing, calm way.
-I really don’t think he’s trying to make her upset, I think he’s trying to be honest, but what do I know?
+I do like David and he says all of this in a very matter-of-fact manner I really don’t think he’s trying to make her upset, I think he’s trying to be honest, but what do I know?
 Her left foot has picked up the pace, double-time, and I find myself bracing for impact.

 “I’m having the fucking baby, David!” she screams.
 She stands up and in one fluid motion throws her hot, black coffee in his piano-playing lap.
 He, more or less, screams too.